 Talk to your doctor about any and all medications and vitamins you’re taking.
 In the case of Biotin, it’s a water-soluble vitamin.
 That means if you stop taking it a week before your blood tests, it should be out of your system, allowing an accurate result.
 Once your testing is complete, you should be able to resume taking your vitamins.
 Be sure to ask your healthcare provider about appropriate dosage levels.

 Hair Club has been providing customized hair loss solutions to clients since 1976.
 They offer a comprehensive suite of options that can help anyone, at any age, with any level of hair loss.
-I recommend you schedule a free, private consultation with one of their hair loss experts.
+I recommend you schedule a free, private consultation with one of their hair enhancement, treatment, and restoration experts.
 You’ll learn about your level of hair loss, the condition of your scalp and which personalized solution will give you the hair you’ve always wanted.

 *Hair Club does not employ physicians.
 Professional hair transplantation services provided by the affiliated physicians of the Bosley Medical Group.
 Please note that no surgical procedures are performed until a patient has been examined, diagnosed and accepted treatment by a Bosley® physician.